 Records have been identified with potentially duplicate information coming from more than one NHS Board for the same location.
 The numbers concerned are very low and the impact is not significant.
 Additionally, there are issues with the allocation of NHS hospitals to NHS Boards and private hospital activity to the ‘non-NHS Provider code’.
 Data Management have investigated and found that in many of these cases, this can be attributed to visiting consultant activity and NHS Boards sending their patients to private locations.

-Any information provided by the NHS board is included in the Data Trends section of this publication.
-It should be noted that many trends observed will be influenced by and attributable to the data completeness levels and small numbers.
+Any information provided by the NHS Board is included in the Data Trends section of this publication.
+It should be noted that many trends observed will be influenced by and attributable to the data completeness levels, small numbers, and the impact of COVID-19 highlighted above.
 Therefore, caution should be taken when comparing quarterly information.

 Data Quality Assurance within PHS

 Scottish NHS Boards have a responsibility to ensure their SMR data is accurate, consistent and comparable across time and between sources.
 The PHS Data Quality Assurance team (DQA) audit SMR data at NHS Boards to determine if they have been properly recorded in accordance with national rules and standards.
 The DQA team's assessment web page contains reports from past audits of inpatient/day case data, including findings on the accuracy of submitted SMR01 data items used in our analysis (specialty, admission type, etc).